Custom software vs SaaS: when to build and when to buy

 Data sensitivity requires specific controls

 Some industries (healthcare, legal, financial services) need data residency guarantees, specific encryption standards, or audit trail requirements that SaaS vendors cannot or will not accommodate.
+GDPR obligations get harder too.
+Data subject access requests, the right to deletion, and cross-border transfers are all more difficult to fulfil when your data sits on a vendor's infrastructure, in a jurisdiction you did not choose.
 Building custom means building compliance into the architecture from day one.

 The vendor's roadmap diverges from yours

 You need feature X. The vendor has prioritised feature Y for a different market segment.
 You wait.
 You build workarounds.
 You file feature requests that go into a backlog alongside 10,000 others.
-With custom software, your roadmap is your roadmap.
+With custom software, you have full roadmap control.

 The hidden costs most comparisons ignore